b00f/b00f.github.io/_posts/2022-02-17-security_of_proof_of_stake.md

 ![Long Range attack](../_site/assets/images/../../../assets/images/long_range_attack.png)

-In Bitcoin this kind of attack can be ignored by the honest node:
+In Bitcoin, this kind of attack can be ignored by the honest node:

 > Even if this is accomplished... nodes are not going to accept an invalid transaction as payment, and honest nodes
 > will never accept a block containing them. [^1]